-Monitoring Officer; Section 151 Officer; Internal Audit; External Audit; Performance Management Framework; Corporate Management Team.
+Corporate Management Team; Heads of Service; Monitoring Officer; Section 151 Officer; Senior Information Risk Owner (SIRO); (New) Statutory Data Protection Officer; Internal Audit; External Audit; Performance Management Framework.

-- The roles of the statutory officers have been strengthened significantly.
-Both officers attend the formal Corporate Management Team meetings.
-The S151 role has been incorporated into a new temporary post of Director of Corporate Services and S151, and is no longer at Head of Service level.
-The interim management arrangements currently in place across the Council are reviewed and agreed by Council periodically. - The standard committee reporting procedure and template requires the Monitoring Officer to examine reports to the Executive for compliance with legal and procedural issues.
-His/her comments are referred to the Council's Corporate Management Team for action. - In addition to the above, the Authority has a Deputy S151 and Monitoring Officer to ensure adequate cover for these roles is in place.
+- The Monitoring Officer attends each formal CMT in the first part of the meeting where Cabinet and Council reports are discussed.
+The S151 Officer attends CMT in respect of budget setting and monitoring reports and the Medium-Term Financial Plan (MTFP).
+In addition the S151 Officer will attend for agenda items with a material financial impact.
+The standard committee reporting procedure and template requires the Monitoring Officer to examine reports to the Executive for compliance with legal and procedural issues.
+Their comments are referred to the Council's Corporate Management Team for action. - In addition to the above, the Authority has a Deputy S151 and Deputy Monitoring Officer to ensure adequate cover for these roles is in place during periods of sickness or annual leave.

-Arrangements for whistle blowing and for receiving and investigating complaints from the public
+4.1.13 Arrangements for whistle blowing and for receiving and investigating complaints from the public

 - The Council has in operation a widely publicised Whistleblowing Policy, which forms part of the Council's Constitution.
-The regime is overseen by senior officers within the Authority and reported to the Council's Standards Committee on an annual basis. - The Council also operates a formal Corporate Complaints Procedure, which has been widely publicised. - The Audit Committee has continued to play a more proactive role to play in monitoring the level of complaints and the procedures that are in place.
+The regime is overseen by senior officers within the Authority and reported to the Council's Standards Committee on an annual basis. - The Council also operates a formal Corporate Complaints Procedure, which has been widely publicised. - The Audit Committee has continued to play a more proactive role in monitoring the level of complaints and the procedures that are in place.
 Reports are regularly presented.
-In addition, individual Scrutiny Committees may receive reports on complaints.
+In addition, individual Scrutiny Committees may receive reports on complaints. - There are a number of avenues for members of the public to report concerns, complaints and other matters.

-Identifying the development need of members and senior officers in relation to their strategic roles, supported by appropriate training
+4.1.14 Identifying the development need of members and senior officers in relation to their strategic roles, supported by appropriate training

 - Formal induction programmes and training and development plans are in place for members.
-Where identified by the PDR process senior officers participate in management development training. - All senior officers participate in the corporate staff appraisal scheme. - It had been recognised that the induction and training of members was sporadic in respect of some committees.
-In order to address this issue Council has approved the implementation of a new, more focused training regime for members this includes the identification of certain aspects of training as mandatory. - A review of induction arrangements for officers is being undertaken as this area should be improved.
-Discussions have taken place initially at the HR Strategy Group. - Appropriate training has and will continue to be delivered where identified in the Action Plan.
+Where identified by the Personal Development Review process senior officers participate in management development training. - All senior officers participate in the relevant corporate staff development scheme. - It had previously been recognised that the induction and training of members was sporadic in respect of some committees.
+In order to address this issue Council approved the implementation of a new, more focused training regime for members which includes the identification of certain aspects of training as mandatory. - A training needs analysis is carried out every 18 months by Democratic Services so that Members identify their own development needs and a training programme is then put together as a result of the analysis. - The Council has previously undertaken a successful senior member development programme, which was a training framework for members who hold or aspire to hold senior office.
+Proposals are being taken forward to run a similar course during 2018/19 - A review of induction arrangements for officers is being undertaken as this area should be improved.
+Although some progress has been made with developing an I.T. solution, this is still in development and needs review in line with the impact of the GDPR.
+Meetings of the HR Strategy Group have been infrequent but the Head of Human Resources is looking to reframe and alter the focus of the group to improve effectiveness moving forward.
+Progress on this will be reported to the Business Improvement Board. - Appropriate training has and will continue to be delivered where identified.
+Refresher training for the Audit Committee is planned for June 2018.

-Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation/engagement
+4.1.15 Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation/engagement